 The undead debuted in “White Zombie” (1932) as zombie slaves working in a sugar cane mill operated by a Haitian voodoo priest.
 They appeared as cannibalistic monsters—one of two popular zombie traits—when “Night of the Living Dead” (1968) premiered.
 The term “zombie” came from the audience when the sequel “Dawn of the Dead (1978) was released.
 The other trait, a fetish for the brain as food, was introduced in “The Return of the Living Dead” (1985).

-Hailed as the leader in rebranding the undead, K-drama is undoing what Moveman described as the “erasure of the zombies’ original significance by American pop culture.”
+Hailed as the leader in rebranding the undead, K-dramas are undoing what Moveman described as the “erasure of the zombies’ original significance by American pop culture.”
 Zombification originally represented the horrors of enslavement that Haitians suffered, because “in Haitian culture, zombies are commonly seen as victims deserving sympathy and care,” he said.

 Second, it introduced strong feelings.
 Scenes of friends, family members, and lovers torn apart amid a collapsing civilization take the viewer on an emotional roller coaster ride.

-“AOUAD effectively introduced emotions [like] love and worry for the characters, and K-drama highlighted all aspects of humanity by questioning the one thing people fear most—death,” explained Amani.
+“AOUAD effectively introduced emotions [like] love and worry for the characters, and K-dramas highlighted all aspects of humanity by questioning the one thing people fear most—death,” explained Amani.